Mou1z/From-A-Little-Clucker-To-A-Spam-Machine/README.md

 # From-A-Little-Clucker-To-A-Spam-Machine
-A PAWN Language guide written for absolute beginners.
+A book about the PAWN Language (and SA-MP/OpenMP Development), written for absolute beginners.